symbol/symbol-docs/source/sdk/overview.rst

 NEM2-SDK shares the same design/architecture between programming languages to accomplish the next properties:

-* **Fast language adaptation**: There is a library for Java, but you need it for C# for example, because both SDKs share the same design, you can re-write the library faster, just adapting the syntax to your language.
+* **Fast language adaptation**: There is a library for Java, but you need it for C# for example.
+As both SDKs share the same design, you can re-write the library faster, adapting the syntax to your language.
 It also applies to examples, projects, applications...

 * **Cohesion/shared knowledge cross NEM developers**: Be able to change between projects that use NEM, sharing the same design accompanied by the best practices.